 How: The top (approximately) 9 inches of soil would be scraped and discretely stockpiled separate from the remaining 6-8 feet of soil-stained or weathered overburden, then interim seeded.
-Approximately 30-35 feet of the unstained or virgin pumicite would then be stripped, loaded into haul trucks, and sold as aggregate prior to the extraction of the pumice product.
+Approximately 30-35 feet of the unstained or virgin pumicite would then be stripped, loaded into haul trucks, and sold as aggregate prior to the extraction and removal of the underlying pumice product.
 The remaining 6-8 feet of subsoil and weathered overburden will continue to be segregated from the topsoil and will be placed in the previously designated overburden stockpiles for use in reclamation.